masc-ucsc/docs/docs/pyrope/04-variables.md

 ## Basic types

-Pyrope has 7 basic types:
+Pyrope has 8 basic types:

 * `boolean`: either `true` or `false`
 * `enum`: enumerated
-* `proc` and `fun`: A procedure or a function
+* `fun`: A function or pure combinational lambda
-* `integer`: which is signed integer of unlimited precision
+* `int`: which is signed integer of unlimited precision
+* `proc`: A procedure or lambda with state/clock or side-effects
 * `range`: A one hot encoding of values `1..=3 == 0b1110`
 * `string`: which is a sequence of characters
+* `variant`: An union without typecast

 All the types except the function can be converted back and forth to an integer.

 ### Integer or `int`